By Mike Miller Updated April 10, 2022

-The St Augustine Alligator Farm was founded in 1893, and is one of the oldest Florida zoos.
+The St Augustine Alligator Farm was founded in 1893, and is one of the oldest Florida zoos and tourist attractions.

 The alligator is the most Floridian of all animals, and has fascinated human beings for all of recorded history.

 This St Augustine attraction has introduced millions of people to the lives of the mysterious reptiles.